System-Level Natural Language Feedback: Case Study 2: Response Generation

-The results when using our criteria-based metrics are shown in \autoref{tab:performance_my_metrics_system_feedback_only}.
-Overall, we make the following observations: (i) When using BB2 response generator, our trained query generator helps improve the quality of the final generated responses from all perspectives compared to the BB2 query generator. (ii) When equipped with our trained query generator, training the response generator on satisfied data leads to consistent improvements of the helpfulness metric compared to the BB2 response generator, which indicates the importance of domain-adapted training. (iii) Training the response generator on both satisfied data and refinement data improves the quality of final responses from all perspectives compared to training on satisfied data only, demonstrating the importance of refinement data, which provides valuable guidance on the situations where models are prone to make mistakes. (iv) In terms of satisfaction, the best overall performing system is the one that consists of our query generator and our response generator, both trained on satisfied data and refinement data.
+\item\textbf{Results on Our Designed Metrics} \autoref{tab:performance_my_metrics_system_feedback_only} shows the results when using our designed metrics.
+Notably, (i) when using the BB2 response generator, our trained query generator improves the final response quality from all perspectives compared to the BB2 query generator. (ii) When equipped with our trained query generator, training the response generator on satisfied data leads to consistent improvements in helpfulness compared to the BB2 response generator, indicating the importance of domain-adapted training. (iii) Training the response generator on both satisfied and refinement data improves the final response quality from all perspectives compared to training on satisfied data only, highlighting refinement data's utility in rectifying model errors. (iv) In terms of satisfaction, the best-performing system employs our query and response generators, both trained on satisfied and refinement data.
+Additionally, as a further baseline, we gathered the first 200 unsatisfied responses into a sparse refinement training set, refined via instance-level feedback.
+A model trained on this set alongside satisfied data, fell short compared to our system-level trained response generator, as measured by our designed metrics, see Appendix~\ref{app:instance_level_vs_system_level} for details.